andres-halls/nodebb-plugin-sso-client-cert/README.md

 ## Limitations

-* Requires modifying NodeBB code a bit in order to work (one or two lines).
+* Requires modifying NodeBB code a bit in order to work (one or two lines) if using Node for TLS termination.
-* TLS termination must be done with Node.

 ## Installation